Edneil-Soriano/WHR_Analysis/README.md

 ---

 ## Insights and Conclusions
-Happiness scores are generally influenced most by
+Happiness scores are generally influenced most by Family, Economy, and Health, while Generosity and Trust in government had minimal impact.
+PCA reduced the dataset to two PCs that captured ~70% of the variance, making patterns easier to visualize.

-Some regional patterns are visible in PCA space.
+Some regional patterns were evident in PCA space, though clustering also revealed similarities between countries that are not geographically close.
+For instance, the Philippines ranked relatively high despite its lower GDP, suggesting the influence of cultural and social resilience.
+In contrast, Togo did not appear at the extreme end of the PC space despite having the lowest WHR score, which suggests that a single score may not capture all dimensions of national well-being.

-Clustering reveals similarities between countries that might not be geographically close.
+Given the strong correlation between Economy with Health and Family, investments in economic development may yield compound benefits across other happiness indicators.
+These findings also suggest that while economic performance is important, broader social and cultural structures contribute significantly to how people percieve happiness.